 If you are not yet fully vaccinated, book your appointment now at ontario.ca/bookvaccine.

-You can now get an enhanced vaccine certificate with a QR code that businesses and organizations can scan using the Verify Ontario app.
-The enhanced vaccine certificate is an easier and more convenient way to have your proof of vaccination verified.
+In settings that require proof of vaccination, you must present an enhanced vaccine certificate with a QR code.
+Businesses and organizations will scan the QR code using the Verify Ontario app.
+The enhanced vaccine certificate is a more secure and convenient way to have your proof of vaccination verified.
+Vaccine receipts without a QR code are no longer accepted.

 You will need to continue to show a piece of identification with your name and date of birth along with your proof of vaccination when visiting select businesses and organizations.